csdurfee/csdurfee.github.io/content/riding-the-waves.md

 A clever way would be to team up sets of sides - 6 goes with 1, 5 goes with 2, 4 goes with 3.
 Clearly the mean value has to be 3.5, right?

 A less clever way would be to roll a 6 sided die a bunch of times and take the average.
 We could repeat that process, and track all of these averages.
-Those averages will make a nice bell curve, with the center at 3.5.
+If the sample size is big enough, those averages will make a nice bell curve, with the center at 3.5.

 The uniform distribution is sort of obnoxious if you want to calculate the sample mean.
 The normal distribution, and a lot of other distributions, have a big peak in the middle and tail off towards the edges.
 If you pick randomly from one of these distributions, it's far more likely to be close to the middle than it is to be far from the middle.
 With the uniform distribution, every outcome is equally likely: